charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Staff Crossbow Guide.md

 	- There’s not a lot of self-sustain, so you need to be careful.
 - The upsides of this combination are:
 	- It makes up for the reduced AoE by being amazing at single-target DPS, which makes you hugely valuable in boss fights.
 	- Since we’re never standing still, self-sustain isn’t as big of a deal since you get hit way less.
+Just using potions and making sure your movement is good will make up for it in most cases.

 ### Skills
 -